Mannequin (1987 film): Development

 The idea for the film came when director Michael Gottlieb was walking down Fifth Avenue and thought he saw a mannequin move in the window of Bergdorf Goodman.
 Others observe the similarities to the plot of the film One Touch of Venus (1948).
 The film was made based on the marketing principles of noted Hollywood market researcher Joseph Farrell, who served as an executive producer.
 The film was specifically designed to appeal to target demographics.
-Though not a star, McCarthy was cast after tests of his films showed that he strongly appealed to girls, the target audience.
+Though not a star, Andrew McCarthy was cast after tests of his films showed that he strongly appealed to girls, the target audience.

 Filming

 The producers contacted various state film commissions across America looking for an elegant center city department store in which to shoot the movie.
-They visited stores across the country before settling on John Wanamaker's in Philadelphia (most recently Macy's Center City, which closed in March 2025).
-The store was given the name Prince and Company for the film.
+They visited stores across the country before settling on the flagship Wanamaker's store in Philadelphia.
+The store was given the name Prince & Company for the film.
 Interior filming at Wanamaker's took about three weeks, with shooting usually beginning around 9 pm and going until 6 am the next day.
+Andrew McCarthy can be seen playing on the Wanamaker Organ in one music-backed scene early in the film.

 Additional scenes were filmed in the formal gardens behind The Hotel Hershey.
 Scenes taking place at the fictitious department store Illustra were filmed at the Boscov's department store in the former Camp Hill Mall (now Camp Hill Shopping Center) near Harrisburg, Pennsylvania.
 Philadelphia mayor Wilson Goode estimated the film injected $3 million into the city.

-Prior to the start of filming Cattrall spent six weeks posing for Santa Monica sculptor, Tanya Wolf Ragir, who captured her likeness.
+Prior to the start of filming, Kim Cattrall spent six weeks posing for Santa Monica sculptor, Tanya Wolf Ragir, who captured her likeness.
 Six mannequins, each with a different expression, were made.
 Cattrall recalled, "There's no way to play a mannequin except if you want to sit there as a dummy [...]
 I did a lot of body-building because I wanted to be as streamlined as possible.
 I wanted to match the mannequins as closely as I could."
 The actress also said that doing the film made her feel "grown up":

 I've become more of a leading lady instead of, like, the girl...
 All the other movies that I've done I played the girl, and the plot was around the guy.
 I've never had anybody to do special lighting for me, or find out what clothes look good on me, or what camera angles are best for me...
 In this movie, I learned a lot from it.
 It's almost like learning old Hollywood techniques...
 I've always been sort of a tomboy.
 I feel great being a girl, wearing a dress.